 You must attend your placement school throughout the full working day.
-You must also attend school on staff in-service days, unless told otherwise by your school.
+You must also attend school on staff in-service days unless told otherwise by your school.

 Placement is your chance to put what you're learning into practice.
 You'll explore your own teaching style, learn new techniques and develop relationships with your pupils.

 You must keep a portfolio of progress while on placement.
-This placement file will form part of the evidence of your meeting the Standards for Provisional registration and prepares you for the continuation of professional development during your professional teaching career.
+This placement file will form part of the evidence of your meeting the Standards for Provisional Registration and prepares you for career-long professional learning.

 Work anywhere in Scotland